 “As a GP, what I like about this service is that it’s a great option for people with milder symptoms.
 It is practical, is based on evidence, and has all the checks and balances in place to ensure that people with more severe mental health issues are appropriately referred.”

 Dr Grant Blashki, Lead Clinical Adviser, Beyond Blue.

 Key features of NewAccess

-- Improves psychological wellbeing by offering assisted and/or self-guided Low Intensity Cognitive Behavioural Therapy to Australian adults with mild to moderate depression and anxiety, who are not currently accessing existing mental health services.
+- Improves psychological wellbeing by offering assisted and/or self-guided Low-intensity Cognitive Behavioural Therapy to adults in Australia with mild to moderate anxiety and depression.

-- Provides direct access to mental health services via simple referral pathways e.g. self-referral.
+- Provides direct and immediate access to mental health services via simple referral pathways e.g. self-referral.